 If you choose not to connect any lists in the Sales Prospects area, your sales users will continue to see all known prospects that visit your site.

-In order for assigned prospects to show in either the Leads & Contacts Tab or the Marketing Prospects Tab for sales users, or the Known Prospects tab for marketing users, they must first be cookied.
+Note: In order for assigned Prospects to show in Website Prospector reports as Known Visitors, they must first be converted.
 This means they have engaged with your marketing efforts previously, by either clicking a link in an Act-On email campaign or submitting an Act-On form.
-If one of your assigned prospects has not yet engaged with you this way, their visits will show in the Anonymous Visitor tab until they perform an action that lets us identify them.
+If one of your assigned Prospects has not yet engaged with you this way, their visits will show in the Anonymous Visitor tab until they perform an action that lets us identify them.
 This can also occur if the Contact has cleared their browser cookies.

 The visitors displayed on the Website Prospector page are separated by tabs, to help quickly and easily identify interesting visitors coming to your company's web site: